Ismesa/social-housing-map-qld/README.md

 # Social Housing Register Map
-Map Vizualisation for social housing demand created for UQCS Hackathon 2023.
+A map visualisation project that displays non-live datasets from social housing register (QLD for now) and live APIs onto Google Maps.
+This project is relevant to UN's Sustainable Development Goal 11: Make cities and human settlements inclusive, safe, resilient and sustainable.
+This project was created for UQCS Hackathon 2023.
+Team: Homeless Mappers
 Teammates: @zainechia @harsharjoshi @Ismesa

 # Social Housing Register Map (Beta) - QLD